Everyone has done it at one time or another. You’re away from your scissors and you need something to cut with. Why not use your pearly whites?

 Be kind to your pearly whites!
 Use them for chewing and speaking, not as power tools!
 Here are some ways to start breaking bad habits:

-Avoid actually using your teeth to cut or pull on anything, like tape, bags of chips, fishing line, or even shopping tags.
+Avoid using your teeth to cut or pull on anything, like tape, bags of chips, fishing line, or even shopping tags.
 This can wear your enamel down unnecessarily, which could lead to cavities, sensitivity to temperatures, and worse.
-Opt for actual tools instead and save yourself the pain and financial misery that comes with oral health damage.
+Use actual tools instead and save yourself the pain and financial misery that comes with oral health damage.

 Your teeth should be used for three tasks: